The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Conversion: If one party converts to another religion.

-• Mental Disorder: If a spouse has been suffering from a mental disorder for a prolonged period.
+• Mental Disorder: If a spouse has had a mental disorder for a prolonged period.

 • Venereal Disease: If a spouse has a communicable venereal disease.